Planning Committee meetings

 For older historic copies of the agendas or minutes, please contact the Directorate on +44 1624 685950, or email: email@example.com.

-Whilst levels of delegated authority will allow most applications to be determined by the Director, Interim Director, Head of Development Management or Senior Planning Officers, certain applications will be directed to the Planning Committee for consideration in its public forum.
-The types of applications for the Determination of Planning Applications, defining the levels that a planning application will be determined, are included in the Committee’s Standing Orders available to download to the right of this page.
+Whilst levels of delegated authority will allow most applications to be determined by the Director, Head of Development Management or Senior Planning Officers, certain applications will be directed to the Planning Committee for consideration in its public forum.
+The types of applications that may be determined by the Planning Committee, are included in the Committee’s Standing Orders available to download to the right of this page.

 Any comment regarding a planning application must have been made in writing, and in good time prior to the public meeting.
 This allows the Reporting Officer time to consider the content and include the detail in their assessment and the body of their report to the Committee.
 Should a representation be received after an agenda has been published and before the Committee meet, the Committee may reserve the right to disregard the late submission.